Connor Wong Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in MLB.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees' 4.08 team ERA ranks 13th among all MLB pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.10).

-- Yankees pitchers combine to give up 151 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- In his last appearance on Monday against the Atlanta Braves, the righty threw 2 1/3 innings, giving up eight earned runs while surrendering nine hits.

-- The righty last appeared on Sunday against the Miami Marlins, when he threw six innings, allowing two earned runs while giving up six hits.
+- In 25 games this season, the 27-year-old has put up an ERA of 4.76, with 8.7 strikeouts per nine innings.
+Opponents are batting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.